manncyam/puzzler/README.md

 ### Step 5

 #### Gameplay design
 There is some problems related to GVR audio.
-GVR audio needs to be replaced by Resonance to get the audio to work on ios device.
+GVR audio needs to be replaced by Resonance to get the audio to work on iOS device.
 Here is the [link](https://resonance-audio.github.io/resonance-audio/develop/unity/getting-started) to fix the problem.

 Users agrees that the feedback and feedforward are helpful in the gameplay.